PawelWiecha/vimrc_simple/README.md

-In the era of IDE-VIM and 50+ plugins madness:
-## minimal vim config used for working with different remotes
+## Simple vim config for Python / Verilog developement
-The intention was to provide a starting point for config
+The intention was to provide a starting point for config Plugins are managed using vim-plug
-The dir structure works with Vim versions < 8
+Works with Vim versions < 8, and 256 color terminal
-It works even with 16/256 TColors
-The only plugins used are verilog/systemverilog syntax and indent guides
+Plugins used:
+* verilog/systemverilog (syntax)
+* (visual) indent guides
+* flake8 (python syntax/style/complexity checker)
-Clone the repo and link your .vimrc to .vimrc provided here
+Colorscheme: default but gnome term profile colors are provided in gnom_term_gruvbos_light_colors file Clone the repo and link your .vimrc to .vimrc provided

 The vimrc is heavily commented so you can modify it to your needs